 - Think about everything you own.
-This could be property, savings and insurance policies.
+This could be property or digital assets, savings and investments.
 Consider their value and write it all down.

 - Your family and loved ones will always come first.
-Make a list of the people you want to benefit from your will.
+Make a list of the people you want to benefit from your estate.

 - Think about the causes and charities which are important to you and you may like to remember in your will.

 - If you have children under 18, think about who you would choose to be their legal guardian should you pass away before they are 18.

 - Finally, you'll need to think about who is going to manage your estate and carry out your wishes.

 We always recommend using a solicitor or legal professional if you are thinking of writing or amending your will.
 Our range of will writing offers at free or discounted rates could help with this or visit the Law Society to find a solicitor in your local area.

 We're proud to be a Will Aid partner.
 During November you can have your will written by a local solicitor.
 Instead of paying their fee you're invited to give a donation to the Will Aid charities, including the NSPCC.